Sebastian-Firsaev/Data-Sc-Machine-L-Project/ReadMe.md

 # About
 Sebastian Firsaev<br>
-The purpose of this portfolio is to showcase my journey as a final-year BSc Data Science student and to provide a comprehensive overview of my skills, experiences, and projects.
+The purpose of this portfolio is to showcase my journey as a final-year BSc Data Science SETU Carlow student and to provide a comprehensive overview of my skills, experiences, and projects.
 It serves as a digital representation of my capabilities, highlighting my proficiency in programming languages, data analysis, and various data science technologies. <br>

 Find more information about me here: